 I spent the night just outside the gate, window shopping like it was Black Friday at Wally World.
 Sure enough I was the first one there when the gates opened – there wasn’t even a line of eager shoppers – apparently they weren’t onboard with giving second chances.

 As advertised, all the Prostars were marked down to $20,000.
 It didn’t matter the type of truck – single sleeper, double bunk condo, roof fairing or none, mileage, condition – they were all sticker priced the same and no time to kick the tires.
+But seriously even the tires looked relatively new.
+Though they were not Firestone or Yokohamas, they all easily had 4/32nd tread depth left.
+Was there something I didn’t know about this truck?

 Currently, there were only a half dozen of Prostars with the infamous Maxxforce left since the sale had been going on since the summer.